gmcmillan100/docs/freebsd.md

 farm on it.

-# FTPing Packages from ftp.freebsd.org
+## /stand/sysinstall and FTPing Packages from ftp.freebsd.org

 Read this: